Twig Looper or Common Bark Moth

 (Photo: courtesy of Cathy Young)

 These caterpillars are brown loopers, initially with a dark mark about half way along each side, on the second abdominal somite.
+Later this becomes black and white.

 They rest characteristically sitting on their last pairs of legs, with their other prolegs folded into the body.
 They lay a silken thread wherever they travel, and if harassed, will drop down on the thread until danger passes, then they laboriously climb back up it.
 They have been found feeding on a wide variety of plants, including the exotic plants: